dnesteryuk/site_prism.vcr/README.md

 #### Path helper method

-In case you have a lot of cassettes which are stored in some subdirectory, there is more better way for defining cassettes:
+In case you have a lot of cassettes which are stored in some subdirectory, you can use `path` helper method to specify a list of such cassettes:

 ```ruby
 class ProductsPage < SitePrism::Page